 The Fiber to the Home Council (now the Fiber Broadband Association) has recognized Jim as “the nation’s most experienced and knowledgeable attorney on public broadband matters.”
 In 2001, the National Association of Telecommunications Officers and Advisors (NATOA) designated him as its Member of the Year.
 In 2006, MuniWireless presented him its first Esme Award for “working tirelessly to protect the interests of municipalities, many times in the face of huge opposition.”
 In 2007, NATOA made him its first “Community Broadband Visionary of the Year,” for “almost single-handedly putting the need for a national broadband strategy to the forefront of public consciousness.”
 Also in 2007, Washingtonian Magazine listed Jim as one of “Washington’s Best Lawyers” (defined as the top one percent).
 In 2009, Ars Technica included Jim in its list of the 25 “Top Names in Tech Policy,” and FiberToday honored him its Person of the Year.
 In 2012, the Fiber to the Home Council presented him its prestigious Chairman’s Award, “for his relentless promotion and pursuit of community broadband and of faster networks for everyone.
 His efforts have paved the way for the deployment of all-fiber networks across the country.”
 In 2014, the Southeast Association of Telecommunications Officers and Advisor conferred its Community Broadband Advocacy Award on Jim for his “extraordinary efforts at beating back (two years in a row anti-municipal broadband legislation in Georgia).”
-In 2016 and 2017, Thompson Reuters named him to its “Washington DC Super Lawyers List” and American Registry recognized him as one of “America’s Most Honored Professionals.”
+Each year since 2016, Thompson Reuters has included him in its “Washington DC Super Lawyers List” and American Registry has recognized him as one of “America’s Most Honored Professionals.”
 In 2018, Marquis Who’s Who presented Jim its Albert Nelson Marquis Lifetime Achievement Award.

 As a litigator, Jim has had first-chair responsibility in numerous cases involving complex factual, legal and policy issues, multiple parties, and large amounts in controversy.
 He also works regularly with multi-disciplinary teams of legal, financial, accounting, engineering and other technical experts to assist local and regional government entities in making comprehensive telecommunications plans, establishing state-of-the-art communications systems, developing strategic partners, and integrating right-of-way and zoning ordinances, franchises, licenses, pole-attachment agreements, contracts, forms, permits and other related documents.